LaurenceHo/quasar-photo-albums/server/README.md

 ### AWS DynamoDB

 Replace this properties `PHOTO_ALBUMS_TABLE_NAME`, `PHOTO_ALBUM_TAGS_TABLE_NAME`, `PHOTO_USER_PERMISSION_TABLE_NAME`
 with your real information in`.env.example` and modify file name to `.env`.
-When you run Express.js locally, it will use those environment variables to create table and insert mock into your DynamoDB, so you don't have to create tables manually.
+When you run Fastify locally, it will use those environment variables to create table and insert mock into your DynamoDB, so you don't have to create tables manually.
 You can see the initial dynamodb table in [./src/services/initialise-dynamodb-tables.ts](./src/services/initialise-dynamodb-tables.ts).